marckean/marcseparation/_docs/00-home.md

 You need to seriously question the credibility of this report writer.

+As the audio of the sessions weren't recorded digitally or analog, there's no way to prove the accuracy of anything in the report.

 ![report_contradictions_sat_4](./blobs/reportcontradictions/report_contradictions_sat_4.png)

 - This is one is totally incorrect as **Rebecca** has no family relation at all with Andrew Kyngdon.